 - class 3 felonies.

 However, any felony charge that gets dismissed can be sealed immediately.
-To seal felony arrest records, you would need to submit a completed JDF 477 form to the applicable Colorado court.
+To seal felony arrest records, you must submit a completed JDF 477 form to the applicable Colorado court.

 Learn more in our article, Can you seal a felony record in Colorado?

-It depends on the case.
-Assuming all other requirements are met, the waiting periods for petitioning for a record seal or expungement are the following:
+Assuming all other requirements are met, the waiting periods for petitioning for a record seal or expungement are spelled out in the following table.

 Arrest records that do not result in a conviction | Immediately |